MalloyDelacroix/DownloaderForReddit/README.md

 ![Database View](https://imgur.com/Lr4B8xL.gif)

 The database view can be adjusted to show you only the data that you want to see.
-Each object view can be toggled on or off and is dependant on the model view before it.
-For instance: as shown above, if a subreddit is selected and the post view is toggled off, all of the content for that subreddit will be displayed.
+Each object view can be toggled on or off and is dependent on the model view before it.
+For instance: as shown above, if a subreddit is selected, and the post view is toggled off, all the content for that subreddit will be displayed.
 If posts are toggled on, only posts for the selected subreddit will be displayed, and only content for the selected post will be displayed.

-In addition to this filtering, there is also a robust specific filtering system in which every model can be filtered by almost every parameter in an easy to use interface.
+In addition to this filtering, there is a robust specific filtering system in which every model can be filtered by almost every parameter in an easy to use interface.
 <br>
 <br>